i2p/i2p.i2p/installer/resources/checklist.md

     See instructions in .tx/config for fixing up getopt properties files.
   - `installer/resources/poupdate-man.sh` to generate new man page translations (requires po4a package)
-  - `mtn add` for any new po files
+  - `git add` for any new po files
-  - `mtn ci` all changed po files, and .tx/config if changed
+  - `git commit` all changed po files, and .tx/config if changed

-2. Sync with mtn.i2p2.i2p
+2. Sync with git.idk.i2p

 3. Start with a clean checkout:

     ```
-    mtn -d i2p.mtn co --branch=i2p.i2p /path/to/releasedir
+    git clone -l . /path/to/releasedir
     ```

   - You must build with Java 8 or higher.